Will the Insurance Company Watch Me If I Have a Workers’ Compensation Claim?

 All social media sites have a geolocation feature.
 Geolocation shows anyone where you are and what places you frequent.
 Unless you want the insurance company to know you were at the local pub the night of your accident, turn this off.
 Even if you were drinking ginger ale all night and were the designated driver, they may try to say you were drunk.
 Go to the section of all your social media sites or click on the location button before posting.

 - Be Extra Cautious.
 Assume anything and everything you write on your social media pages, including status updates, check-ins, messages, and wall postings will at some point be seen by the insurance company.

-Email, Post, Share, or Tweet Any Information About Your Case.Do not send emails to anyone except your lawyer regarding your claim and its progress, or your health.
+- Email, Post, Share, or Tweet Any Information About Your Case.Do not send emails to anyone except your lawyer regarding your claim and its progress, or your health.
 Don’t share anything with anyone concerning your accident.
 Don’t even share information about how you feel as it relates to your accident.
-“Not to worry, I’m fine” may be a comforting post for friends and loved ones, but to an insurance company it means you are not injured.
+“Not to worry, I’m fine” may be a comforting post for friends and loved ones, but to an insurance company, it can mean you are not injured.
 And they may try to use that post against you.

 - Join Web Chat Groups.You do not own the information you post online, and it is highly searchable.
-Do not post on message boards, participate in or comment on blogs, go into chat rooms about insurance or claims related issues.
+Do not post on message boards, participate in or comment on blogs, or go into chat rooms about insurance or claims-related issues.
 Do not create your own website or start your own blog about your experience.

 We at the Law Offices of James Scott Farrin work with you as part of your legal team in your fight against the insurance companies.

 Personal Injury Attorneys Evaluate Your Claim FREE

 Follow the restrictions prescribed by your doctor at all times and in all settings – for your recovery first and foremost.
 But also, it is prudent to assume the insurance company is watching when you have a workers’ compensation claim.

-If you or a loved one has been injured in an accident don’t post, tweet, or share anything about the injury.
+If you or a loved one has been injured in an accident, don’t post, tweet, or share anything about the injury.

 3Client identity has been removed or changed to protect privacy.